sebfried/pit/readme.md

 ![Pugs](pugs.webp)

 # Pug Image Transformer  (PIT)

-**Under construction!**
+**This is the fantastic ideal specification/documentation of the npm module `pugsharp`, that is developed here: [pugsharp](https://github.com/sebfried/pugsharp)**

+## About

-It is mostly a NodeJS script for transforming images to predefined sizes and formats, but you'll also get [Pug Mixins](https://pugjs.org/language/mixins.html)!
-It's primarily for websites and web apps.
+It is mostly a Node.js module to transform images into predefined sizes and formats, but you'll also get [Pug Mixins](https://pugjs.org/language/mixins.html) for your web project!

 ## PIT Benefits
 1. Batch resize and reformat images.
 Multiple sizes, multiple formats, one directory per image.
-2. Pug Mixin for each image, to create the HTML with multiple image sources.
+2. Pug Mixin Template for each image, to create the HTML with multiple image sources.
 Get all sizes and formats in one picture element.
 3. Optional data-src & data-srcset markup, to trigger custom lazy loading with JavaScript.

+## Cred
+> « *The PIT is the Node.js module that Pug users have been waiting for,
+> making responsive image handling a breeze in web projects.* »
+>
+> – Grimoire Custom GPT

-## How to use the PIT
+## How to use the PIT?

 ### 1. Download it
 For now, that's the only option.
 Download or clone this repository.